mwvgroup/pittgoogle-user-demos/cloud-run-tutorial/README.md

 # Choose your own testid.
 Lower case letters and numbers only.
 export TESTID=mytest

 # Choose a survey.
 Alerts from this survey will be used as classifier input.
+SuperNNova uses elasticc.
 export SURVEY=elasticc

 # Cloud Run expects the GOOGLE_CLOUD_PROJECT variable to be called PROJECT_ID.